CaptainCornflakes/xLib/README.md

 # xLib
 MatLab Framework for colorspace transforms, gamut mapping and more.
-Based on Jan Froehlichs work
+Based on Jan Froehlich's work